 You will need to have the following documents ready for submission of online applications using the e-Service:

 - Your travel document (e.g. passport) with at least 6 months validity.
-A copy of the travel document’s personal particulars page must be submitted to ICA.
+A copy of the travel document’s personal particulars page has to submit at ICA.

-- Your Disembarkation/Embarkation (D/E) card with a valid Visit Pass which was granted on entry into Singapore
+- Authority will grant Disembarkation/Embarkation (D/E) card with a valid Visit Pass on entry into Singapore

 - If you are a foreigner with family ties where your immediate family members are Singapore citizens or permanent residents, you will have to submit original supporting documentary evidence to establish the relationship

 - A Visa credit card, a MasterCard credit or debit card or a valid Internet Banking account in Singapore with DBS/POSB, OCBC, UOB, Standard Chartered Bank and Citibank, for payment (if applicable)

 - Form V75, duly endorsed by a registered doctor in Singapore, stating the details of the illness and the period of stay required if you are seeking an extension of stay for medical treatment

 - You may have to submit additional documents .
 They may request you and your local sponsor to attend an interview.

 All extension applications must be submitted online using the e-Service, at the URL.

 In the event that you are unable to submit an Extension of Short Term Visit Pass application online, you can send an email to ICA_Visit_Pass@ica.gov.sg for further assistance.